Your Solution for Missing Teeth in Rockwall

 Fixed bridges are held in place by dental implants instead of dental crowns.
 Dental implants are placed surgically into the jawbone.
 Fixed bridges provide high comfort and durability.

 A bridge will allow you to regain your oral functionality and appearance.
 A dental bridge:

-- Distribute the stress on the teeth evenly to prevent TMD and other disorders
+- Distributes the stress on the teeth evenly to prevent TMD and other disorders.

-- Allows the patient to eat their favorite foods and speak clearly
+- Allows you to eat your favorite foods and speak clearly.

 If you’re missing one or more teeth, you may be worried about shifting teeth, eating patterns, speaking abilities, and further tooth loss.
 A dental bridge can instantly reverse these concerns and restore your smile to perfect health.

 Your dental bridge can be constructed from gold alloys, other alloys, porcelain, or a combination of those materials.
 Dr. Williamson will make sure that your bridge appears natural and appealing and matches your true smile.

 How Should I Care For My Dental Bridge?

 Maintain a strict regimen of brushing and flossing to keep your natural teeth and your dental work clean and healthy.
 Continue to visit your dentist twice yearly to check on your teeth, gums, and dental bridge.